 Let’s start with a simple one.
 Humans have evolved over millions of years to be active in the daytime and sleep at night time.
 Because of this, when it’s dark, your body will start to produce melatonin (a chemical that helps you sleep), and if it’s still light, your body won’t produce the melatonin your body needs to fall asleep.

 These light disruptions usually occur from light leaking into your room from the outside world, whether it be streetlights, passing cars, or even the light of the moon.
-So what you can do is install a new roller blind in your bedroom made out of blackout fabric.
+You can install a new roller blind made of blackout fabric in your bedroom.
 This should block out light pollution from the outside, make your room darker, and overall create a better environment for sleeping in.

 Eliminate Stimulants

-One reason you’re having a hard time falling asleep is your diet and lifestyle.
-Aside from eating a balanced and nutritious diet, exercising regularly, and managing stress properly, it’s crucial to avoid or cut down on stimulants like caffeine and nicotine.
+One reason you’re having trouble falling asleep is your diet and lifestyle.
+In addition to eating a balanced and nutritious diet, exercising regularly, and managing stress properly, it’s crucial to avoid or cut down on stimulants like caffeine and nicotine.

 If you smoke, try cutting back or eliminating it altogether if possible.
 Also, avoid consuming food and drinks with caffeine and sugar before bedtime if you want to fall asleep faster.